 Description

-Public house.
-Late C17 with mid C18 additions.
-Altered early and mid C19 and C20.
-Front range rendered brick, with plain tile roof behind parapet.
-EXTERIOR: 2 storeys and 3 bays.
-The windows are casements with glazing bars.
-The central window on the ground floor has 4 lights, the right-hand window 3 lights, and the outer windows on the 1st floor 2 lights.
-The central window on the 1st floor is a canted oriel with an ogival leaded roof, 3 lights facing forwards, and 1 to each side.
-The left-hand bay contains a wide entrance with a cornice on console brackets.
-The door, and a fixed panel to its right, are partly-glazed.
-The right-hand gable is coped and has a chimney behind the ridge.
-INTERIOR: not inspected.
-(City of York: RCHME: South-west of the Ouse: HMSO: 1972-: 65).
+The building is two storeys high and has three bays.
+The windows are casements with glazing bars; the central window on the ground floor has four lights, the right-hand window has three lights, and the outer windows on the first floor have two lights each.
+The central window on the first floor is a canted oriel with an ogival leaded roof, featuring three lights facing forward and one light on each side.
+The left-hand bay has a wide entrance with a cornice supported by console brackets.
+The door and a fixed panel to its right are partly glazed.
+The right-hand gable is coped and has a chimney located behind the ridge.
+The interior has not been inspected.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.